-Windows (Figure 14-1) are custom built for the motorhome and allow easy access to fresh outside air.
+Vent windows (Figure 14-1) and vertical slide windows are custom built for the motorhome and allow access to fresh outside air.

-There may also be a reflective coating on the windows to reflect a portion of the sunlight to reduce the heating of the motorhome interior and to reduce the effects of the sun's "bleaching" of interior fabrics (curtains, upholstery).
+There may also be a reflective coating on the window glass to reflect a portion of the sunlight to reduce the heating of the motorhome interior and to reduce the effects of the sun's "bleaching" of interior fabrics (curtains, and upholstery).

-Sun shades on both the driver's and passenger's sides can be deployed and moved at any time.
+Sunshades on both the driver's and passenger's sides can be deployed and moved at any time.

-Windows throughout the coach are designated as "EXIT" windows in the event of an emergency.
+Emergency windows throughout the coach are labeled as "EXIT" for emergency.

-To help make the windows slide more easily, Tiffin Motorhomes recommends using Plexus Plastic Cleaner, which can be purchased through the Tiffin Motorhomes Service Department.
+To help the driver's side window slide open and close, Tiffin Motorhomes recommends using Plexus Plastic Cleaner, which can be purchased through the Tiffin Motorhomes Service Department.